B-Lidberg/DailyDoc/README.md

 Daily Doc is a productivity app to help you keep track of your daily progress inspired by 100-day-challenges.

 Direct Download: [Daily Doc](https://drive.google.com/file/d/1QNgtfXcrYIcCSJWijaeHScoawmNUNh6e/view?usp=sharing)

-There is a branch without Hilt (pre-hilt) if you're interested, but it will no longer be updated unless asked to.

-There is also branches for local Database only, and another with remote using Retrofit & Proto DataStore.

-Working with another developer to build mocks to rebuild the design for Daily Doc!
-Current design only showcases current app functionality

 --------------------------------------